June (Wright) Kramer, 97 - Austin Daily Herald

 June was a devoted wife and a loving mother.
 She married Ronald Kramer in September 21, 1941 and the couple had two children together, Larry Ronald Kramer and James Kato Kramer.
 June had many grandchildren; Kelly Potter, Tim (Kendra) Kramer, Erin Melton, and Kerry (Jeff) Glasgow, Amee Linae Kramer, Brooke Ronae Kramer, Chelsea Belle Kramer, Darby Cole (Brittany) Kramer, Eydie Noelle (Michael) Kramer- Kostecka, 9 great grandchildren and 1 great great-grandchild.

-She is preceded in death by her father Ray Wright of Grand Meadow, MN; husband Ronald Raymond Kramer of Austin, MN; mother Hilda (Besser) Wright of Grand Meadow, MN; sons Larry Ronald Kramer of Emporia, KS, James Kato Kramer of St. Peter, MN; brothers Robert Raymond Wright of Moorhead, MN, and Gerald James Wright of King City, OR; Ken Apold, of Austin, MN.
+She was preceded in death by her father, Ray Wright of Grand Meadow, MN; husband, Ronald Raymond Kramer of Austin, MN; mother, Hilda (Besser) Wright of Grand Meadow, MN; sons, Larry Ronald Kramer of Emporia, KS, James Kato Kramer of St. Peter, MN; brothers, Robert Raymond Wright of Moorhead, MN, and Gerald James Wright of King City, OR; Ken Apold, of Austin, MN.

 June was loved dearly by all her family and friends!
 She will be greatly missed!